Frequently Asked Questions

 Positively!
 Our research shows benefits to all students who take part in the lessons.
 Everyone learns more about possible careers and cultural concerns in physics, which can increase their potential future physics intentions.

-I have a student expressing interest in studying physics, what else can I do to help?
+I have a student expressing interest in studying physics; what else can I do to help?

 Great!
 You can offer to write her a letter of recommendation for college, and if you know of any, you can direct her to opportunities such as local STEM or Physics clubs, or scholarships.
 There are more ideas in the Everyday Actions guide.

 STEP UP was created to increase the number of women pursuing the study of physics, which includes considering their race/ethnicity.
 The lessons were designed to challenge unconscious bias and cultural norms to make physics a more inclusive field.
+The STEP UP team published findings detailing a positive gain in the future physics intentions and identity of marginalized students.
+Read more here.

 APS has several other concurrent programs that address the issue of recruiting underrepresented minorities in physics and can provide resources to help, such as the APS National Mentoring Community and APS Bridge Program.